swissspidy/preferred-languages/readme.txt

 2. `$domain` - The text domain
 3. `$current_locale` - The current locale.

+**Note:** On WordPress 6.5 and newer, this functionality is enabled by default.
-**Warning**: Since this is a potentially slow/expensive process involving the loading of multiple translation files, it's recommended to use it sparingly and only for specific domains.
+On older versions of WordPress, this is a potentially slow/expensive process, so it's recommended to use it sparingly and only for specific domains.

 = Get Involved =